 Your students will do the same thing.
 When they don’t have the background knowledge, it’s easier for them to reach a point where they are so frustrated that they will inevitably have an outburst, crawl under a desk, or shut down.
 Consider all the domains of STEM or STEAM before giving the students the challenge.

 The Dot by Peter H. Reynolds is an excellent book for your STEM lessons.
-Try this Dot Day STEAM Activities that go along with the book.
+Try this The Dot STEAM Activitiesfor Growth Mindset that goes along with the book.

 You can also tie your STEM lessons into the alphabet!
 Learn how I do that in this blog post, Alphabet STEM challenges.
 We use these letters weekly to teach letter identification and formation, phonemic awareness, and practice writing.
 The whole time we’re integrating math and science with it!

 Disclaimer: Mix them often!
 Don’t keep the same groups all year.
-You’ll want to give them opportunities to work together in other capacities, so they don’t become frustrated or bored.
+You’ll want to give them opportunities to work together in a variety of capacities, so they don’t become frustrated or disengaged.

 That first year, I put students in large groups.
 They didn’t have roles or jobs.
 Let me rephrase that – they had no purpose!
 The introverted students didn’t speak up because they had no reason to.